metabase/metabase/docs/developers-guide/driver-changelog.md

   update your implementation of `notify-database-updated` to check whether connection details have changed in a meaningful way and only destroy resources if actually needed.

+- `:sql-jdbc` test helper function `metabase.test.data.sql-jdbc.execute/execute-sql!` has been updated to take three args, `driver connection sql`, instead of four, `driver connection-type dbdef sql`.
+This allows us to reuse connections when loading test data instead of opening a new connection for each SQL statement.
+If your driver test code called or implemented this method, please update it.

 - New optional method `metabase.driver/query-result-metadata` has been added for efficiently calculating metadata for queries without actually running them. `:sql-jdbc` has been given a default implementation; drivers not based on this that can determine result metadata without actually running queries should add their implementations as well